 Early stages of complex designs often lack the specific details required to create a detailed design.
 Therefore, topology planning is an important part of managing the placement of systems and sub-systems.
 The hierarchical design is a top-down design approach to communicate the details of a complex system.
 It is easy to use the terms ‘Hierarchical Design’ and ‘Topology Planning’ incorrectly and interchangeably.
 On one hand, the system location is the primary driver of a topological arrangement.
 On the other hand, logical and functional order is the primary driver of the hierarchical design.

 Hierarchical Design with E3.cable

 A robust hierarchical design representation is a standard function of the E3.series schematic and cable solution.
-Using the hierarchical block function it possible to create a complex system of various sub-systems.
+Using the hierarchical block function it is possible to create a complex system of various sub-systems.
 Most importantly, it maintains signal flow and logical connectivity.
 This is sufficient for low to medium complexity systems.
 That is to say, the systems without the need for planning space requirements and harnesses bundles.
 The hierarchical block is by far the most popular function for representing black boxes and control systems in the E3.series design suite.
 Having said that, the engineering teams with higher complexity and large-scale designs find the limits of hierarchical design quickly.